Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 Tournament capacity: 38,841

-Having hosted men’s and women’s football for more than three decades, the stadium host six matches, including five group games and a knock-out tie.
+Having hosted men’s and women’s football for more than three decades, the stadium hosted six matches, including five group games and a knock-out tie.

 Wellington Regional Stadium, Wellington